A new way to help associations find volunteers

 Then I made the feature more visible and accessible.

-Within the mission page, through a product tour and our monthly newsletter.
+Also through a product tour and our monthly newsletter.

 Results:

-+32% outreach emails sent
+outreach emails sent were multiplied by 3.3x.

 Note: outreach volume is capped for fairness: volunteers can receive only 2 emails/month, and associations are limited to 300 sends.